jatorresmunguia/jatorresmunguia/content/authors/admin/_index.md

 I am passionate about analyzing data on poverty, crime, violence, conflict, and gender inequalities.
 I love building non-parametric models applied to high-dimensional data sets on these topics.

-Outside of work, I love watching cinearte and independent movies (see my top 5), reading (see my top 5), listening music, walking, traveling, and spending time with the wonderful human beings I have met in my life.
+Outside of work, I love watching cinearte and independent movies, reading, listening music, walking, traveling, and spending time with the wonderful human beings I have met in my life.

 If you’d like to read more about what I do, scroll down for more information.